muratk5n/thirdwave/en/README.md

 ---

-Ukraine too, "liberated" in 2014, theyd'd have to know RU would get pulled into that situation, just like they knew Iran would be involved in Iraq after 2003 "liberation".
+Ukraine too, "liberated" in 2014, they'd have to know RU would get pulled into that situation, just like they knew Iran would be involved in Iraq after 2003 "liberation".